 So, what to you do when you have a legitimate ‘complaint’?

 Remember this.
 It’s not necessarily the fact that you disagree that makes it a complaint.
 It’s the fact that you disagree negatively.
-That you express your discontent in a spirit of HUMILITY AND POSITIVITY.
+That you express your discontent or lament in a spirit of HUMILITY AND POSITIVITY.

 Pray to God for the wisdom to handle your negative circumstances with grace and in a positive manner, and don’t get caught up in the sometimes overlooked sin of complaining.